 - Leverage work-life services for caregiver referrals, tutoring recommendations, and legal will preparation—these often have no limits.

-- If you're a manager, learn the EAP referral process so you can gently guide a struggling employee to confidential help without violating boundaries.
+- If you're a manager, learn the EAP referral process so you can gently guide a struggling employee to confidential help without overstepping.

 When EAP isn't enough—know your options

 EAPs are designed for short-term, solution-focused support.
-If you need longer-term therapy or specialized care, your EAP counselor can transition you to your health plan's mental health coverage.
-This is one reason why having an integrated health-to-wealth system matters: when your EAP works seamlessly with your medical plan, pharmacy, and retirement benefits, you get continuous support that builds both health and financial security.
-WellthCare's ecosystem, for example, ties preventive care, mental health, and wealth building into a single, aligned experience-so no one falls through the cracks.
+If you need longer-term therapy or specialized care, your counselor can transition you to your health plan's mental health coverage.
+That's why an integrated health-to-wealth system matters: when your EAP works seamlessly with your medical plan, pharmacy, and retirement benefits, you get continuous support that builds both health and financial security.
+WellthCare's ecosystem ties preventive care, mental health, and wealth building into a single, aligned experience—so no one falls through the cracks.

-In summary, an EAP is an invaluable, underutilized benefit that can help you navigate life's challenges before they cost you money, time, or health.
-By using it proactively and understanding how it connects with your broader benefits, you turn a simple program into a powerful tool for wellbeing and wealth.
+An EAP is an invaluable, underutilized benefit.
+Use it proactively, understand how it connects to your broader benefits, and turn a simple program into a powerful tool for wellbeing and wealth.